cmugpi/learn-git/src/pres.md

 	 create mode 100644 main.py
 	 create mode 100644 readme.md

-And another look at the status:
+And another look at the status.

 	$ git status
 	On branch master